IIHIHIKII/ZenIP-private/ZenIP-000.md

 **[ROB] Agree, prob too early to formally define, but should start the process.
 No need to hold this up.
 Also, believe this gov structure should be explicitly defined in a sep doc and this doc simply refs.**

+**[Jonas] I would suggest we leave this out for now.
+This needs to be the first ZenIP (the egg, which obviously came first.. happy to explain why that is another time).
+Other processes related to the gov structure are perfect use cases for upcoming Process ZenIPs.
+Since Tuan already has a neat GitHub integration for the HDE website we can easily maintain those docs in two places.
+They will be on GitHub where they are actively being maintained.
+Additionally, we can include ZenIPs sorted by status (Draft, Proposed, Final) on the HDE website.**

 New categories may be added by consensus (> 67%) among the ZenIP Editors.

 ## ZenIP Status